gmac0/roll-fighter/README.md

 * Players would be loaded from the DB when the client was instantiated to preserve state across play sessions.
 * When a player started a game the server would look for an existing game with only 1 player assigned to perform matchmaking.
 * If a game has existed for a certain wait time (determined by checking the `created_on` field) with only 1 player, then an AI would be assigned to play against the waiting player.
-* Once a game is complete the Replay class would save all the messages it had in memory to the Games table, allowing that game to be replayed by any client in the future.
+* Once a game is complete the Replay class would save all the messages it had in memory to the `messages` column on the Games table, allowing that game to be replayed by any client in the future.
-* The `xp` column in the Players table would be incremented for each match to add player progression mechanics.
+* The `xp` column in the Players table would be incremented for each fight to add player progression mechanics.
 This could also include increasing `attack_points` or otherwise boosting the player's stats over time.
-* The `PlayerMetrics` table would be used to record things like wins, losses, etc. For example, when a player won you'd update the counter with `UPDATE PlayerMetrics INCREMENT value WHERE player_id = %d AND field = 'won'`;.
+* The `PlayerMetrics` table would be used to record things like wins, losses, etc. For example, when a player won you'd update the counter with `UPDATE PlayerMetrics SET value = value + 1 WHERE player_id = %d AND field = 'won';`.
 Indexes on `field` and `player_id` would let you query for all of a particular player's stats, or sum all wins/losses to get global stats.